sassoftware/saspy/saspy/doc/source/configuration.rst

   method enables you to connect to SAS on the same host as your Python process.

 `STDIO over SSH`_
-  This connection method is also available on the Linux platform only.
+  This connection method is available from Linux or Windows (or Mac), but only to SAS on the Linux platform.
 This method can connect to SAS that is installed on a remote host, if you have passwordless SSH configured for your Linux user account.